1: ASSESSMENT AND APPLICATION PROCESS

 year assignment within the diocese.

-additional criteria are met:
+following additional criteria are met:

 1. The marriage ceremony did not take place within the Diocese of Arlington.